JerryWestrick/Knowledge_Engineer/Documentation/Why Knowledge Engineer/Philosophy.md

 - We need to break the problem into the steps.
 - Each step needs to use specific inputs designed exactly for that step.
 - The problem within the step needs to be singularly focused on one problem.
-- Each output needs to be designed to output exactly what is required the next step.
+- Each output needs to be designed to output exactly what is required for the next step.
-- We need a system that is strictly top down without any complications.
+- We need a system that is strictly top down without cyclic complications.
 - each step needs its own problem domain.
-- The AI must already know how to solve the problem domain of the step.
+- The AI must know how to solve the problem within the domain of each step.

 Sounds impossible?
-Well, It is not.
-It the well known and best studied (AI knows it well) and it is called:
+Well, It is not.  there is a well known and methodology meets all the conditions.
+It is one of the most studied IT Methodologies ever (Therefor AI knows it well).

+It is called:
 #### The WaterFall Technique

-***What?
+What?
 Are you Crazy?
-That old stuff we threw away in the 60's?***
+That old stuff we threw away in the 60's?
+Yep, that is the one!

 ## The Waterfall Technique